singultek/recommender_system/README.md

 2. `create_dataframes`: Creating pandas dataframes method
   * Gets the given data_path, reads and creates dataframes for movies and tags
 3. `dictionary_bag_of_words()`: Construct movie profiles method
-  * Creates a dictionary for movie profiles by using genres and tags
+  * Creates a dictionary(corpus) for movie profiles by using genres and tags
   * Uses Bag of Word(BoW) technique for storing genres and tags for each movie
 4. `movie_dictionary_matrix()`: Constructing movies-dictionary(corpus) matrix method
   * Creates the movies-dictionary(corpus) matrix, the dimension of matrix is n x m, where n is the number of movies and m the number of total words in the dictionary(corpus) created from the dataset.